-Plan E
+Plan F

-4.2.2 Whilst the Llandybie's core includes a number of Listed Buildings, as can be seen, neither the Alternative Site nor immediately adjoining element of the settlement includes any Scheduled Ancient Monuments, Listed Buildings or Conservation Area's.
+4.2.2 As can be seen, neither the Alternative Site nor immediately adjoining element of the settlement includes any Scheduled Ancient Monuments, Listed Buildings or Conservation Area's.
 As a result, the development of the Site would not have any detrimental impact on the setting or interest of any nearby historical asset.